The Ultimate Guide to Hiking Deogyusan [덕유산] National Park: Trails, Food, and Travel Tips for Your Perfect Adventure

 • At the 구천동맛집 restaurant, they offer a set that includes a wide selection of mountain vegetables.
 That set serves 4 people and is called 더덕산채정식 for 80,000 won.

-• This is so good that I would eat it every time I hiked if I could.
-Having just left Korea for good, this dish stands on the top of foods I will miss.
-The root itself doesn’t have much of a taste, but it has a very ‘fun’ crunch.
-The dish gets all its flavor from the sauce which differs region to region, and restaurant to restaurant, but overall it’s very tasty, with a slight spicy-sweet taste.
+• This dish is so good that I’d eat it every time I hiked if I could.
+Having just left Korea for good, it’s one of the foods I’ll miss the most.
+The root itself doesn’t have much of a flavor, but it offers a satisfying crunch.
+The dish gets all its flavor from the sauce, which varies from region to region and restaurant to restaurant.
+Overall, it’s very tasty, with a slightly spicy-sweet flavor.

 2. 토종닭 닭볶음: Tojongdak Bokkeumtang (Spicy whole chicken stew)

-• This is by far the favorite dish of the people who I’ve introduced Korean hiking food to.
-It’s a hardy dish that’s a bit spicy; but compared to other Korean spicy dishes it isn’t too spicy.
-It has a whole chicken, potatoes, onions, sometimes dumplings, and a sweet-spicy sauce.
-It tends to come with rice.
+• This is by far the favorite dish of everyone I’ve introduced to Korean hiking food.
+It’s a hearty dish with a bit of spice, but compared to other Korean spicy dishes, it’s not overwhelmingly hot.
+The dish includes a whole chicken, potatoes, onions, sometimes dumplings, and a sweet-spicy sauce.
+It typically comes with rice.

 • Typically this dish is the in the range of 50-70,000 won and serves multiple people.